Dey Pray!

 You thought they were joking until you realized they weren’t.

-Some nights, it’s weird noises like sudden shrieks while at others, you think you hear chants or maybe they’re songs.
-Either way, you don’t want to be the troublesome neighbor, so you haven’t said a word about it since you moved in two months ago.
-Besides, it doesn’t happen every day, just on Tuesdays and Thursdays.
-Of course, you were not curious about the fact that this happens only on specific days of the week.
-You weren’t.
-At all.
+Some nights, it’s weird noises like sudden shrieks while on others, you think you hear chants or maybe they’re songs.
+Either way, you didn’t want to be the troublesome neighbor, so you never said a word about it since you moved in two months ago.
+Besides, it didn’t happen every day, just on Tuesdays and Thursdays.
+Of course, you were not curious about the fact that this happened only on specific days of the week.

 Until your mum came to visit.